Parent Information

 Communication With the School

-- If you wish to speak with or meet the teacher, you may either call the school to leave a message for the teacher to contact you, or you may write a note in the agenda requesting an appointment.
+• If you wish to speak with or meet the teacher, you may either call the school to leave a message for the teacher to contact you, or you can message them requesting an appointment.

-- Three formal report cards, one portfolio night, and one interview night, as listed on the school calendar, are scheduled to keep you updated as to your child’s progress.
+• Three formal report cards, one interview night, and one other information-sharing event (an additional interview, portfolio, etc…) as listed on the school calendar, are scheduled to keep you updated as to your child’s progress.

 Nut-Free Environment